College of Doctoral Studies

-Paulette Crosby is a student in GCU's Ed.D. in Organizational Leadership and will graduate in July of 2012.
+Paulette Crosby is a student in GCU's Ed.D. in Organizational Leadership and graduated in July of 2012.
 Paulette is also the Founder and President of Reading Star Academy of Excellence Charter School which opened in August 2011 in Volusia County, Florida.
 This is the first dual language school to open in Volusia County and caters to students whose primary language is Spanish.
 Paulette has been able to tie the information she's learning in her doctoral classes and in writing her dissertation directly to her proposal and development for the charter school.

 Achievements from our Alumni

 Nicholas Markette was the first student to graduate from one of GCU's doctoral programs.
 Nicholas earned his Ed.D. in May 2011 after successfully defending his dissertation "A Case Study of the Structures and Conditions of Public High School Administrations as Teams."
 His study was awarded the Outstanding Graduate Student Dissertation Award from the Arizona Professors of Education Administration.

 Brenda Combs graduated in May 2011 with her Ed.D. in Organizational Leadership.
 Her dissertation topic was "A Study of the Success Factors and Strategies that Enabled Women to Overcome Homelessness."
 Brenda is GCU's Ambassador and in this role she shares her story of overcoming 10 years of addiction and homelessness and how education was a key factor that enabled her to get back into society and successfully reach her dreams.
 Brenda presented her dissertation findings on May 11-13 at the United Way in Rhode Island and has also shared her story all over the country, including on CNN and The Today Show.